josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 ![](kismet-set-login.png)

+In here you set up your admin user and password.

 ![](kismet-main-screen.png)

+After a little time, Kismet will populate the main Dashboard with the list of wireless networks and devices it can detect.
+You will be surprised not just how many neighbouring devices are out there but how many you have on your own house.

-So the wireless devices around me look pretty normal,except one that doesn't have a name:
+In my example, the wireless devices around me look pretty normal,except one that doesn't have a name:

 ![](suspect-device-details-kismet.png)